gayani1999/major-project/Proposal.md

   make levels (check if player has won a level, create new levels, etc.)

-**End of May - 1st week of June:** add score add bonus points
+**End of May - 1st week of June:** add score, add bonus points

 **1st Week of June - 2nd Week of June:**
-  add sound effects
+  add sound effects,
   touch up small things - ex: aesthetic, etc.